 - receives complaints, refers complaints or prosecutes complaints of unprofessional or unsatisfactory conduct made by clients of patent and trade marks attorneys to the Patent and Trade Marks Disciplinary Tribunal

-The Minister for Innovation, Industry, Science and Research appoints members of the Board who are chosen for their relevant expertise.
-The current Board commenced its 3 year term in October 2010.
+The Minister for Industry appoints members of the Board who are chosen for their relevant expertise.

 The current board members are: